-Interested Educators Rising students will select one host teacher that works in their state and will receive permission from the professional to job shadow him/her for a total of eight hours.
-The eight hours are not expected to be consecutive; rather they are accumulated over a period of several days or weeks and occur when the host teacher is actively engaged in his/her work.
+Interested Educators Rising students will select one specialized instructional-support professional that works within their school district and will receive permission from the professional to job shadow him/her for a total of eight hours.
+The eight hours are not expected to be consecutive; rather they are accumulated over a period of several days or weeks and occur when the professional is actively engaged in his/her work.

-Contestants will complete and submit when registering for the competition, the following two career- exploration documents:
+Contestants will complete and submit when registering for the competition, the following two career exploration documents:

-- Host teacher's verification form - Interview form
+- Professional's verification form - Interview form